stubailo/photo-sharing-demo/README.md

 # Meteor photo sharing app demo

-A simple photo sharing app we will build at the workshop for the NYUAD hackathon.
+A simple photo sharing app we will build at the Meteor introduction workshop for the NYUAD hackathon.
+Feel free to use it as a starting point for your app!

 The app includes taking and uploading photos to a realtime stream, and the ability to like photos!